Calcitonin-Salmon Nasal SprayPronunciation

 It is important to receive the correct daily amount of calcium and vitamin D, as directed by your healthcare provider.

-What is the Correct Dose of Calcitonin Salmon Nasal Spray?
+What is the Correct Dose of Calcitonin Salmon Nasal Solution?

-Please see your healthcare provider for complete product information for calcitonin salmon nasal spray.
+Please see your healthcare provider for complete product information for Calcitonin Salmon Nasal Solution.

 calcitonin salmon spray, metered